Surface heating steers planetary-scale ocean circulation: Wind stress perturbation experiments

 \section{Wind stress perturbation experiments}

 In this section, we investigate two perturbation experiments wherein we change the magnitude of wind stress by 0.5 and 1.5 times the control experiment, which alters the time-mean vorticity input due to the wind stress curl by the same factor.
-We analyze short-term and long-term variations in the subtropical gyre transport for Atlantic and Pacific oceans for both hemispheres, along with a brief discussion of their coupling with the Meridional Overturning Circulation (MOC) and Antarctic Circumpolar Current (ACC).
+We analyze short-term and long-term variations in the subtropical gyre transport for Atlantic and Pacific Oceans, along with a brief discussion of their coupling with the AMOC.
 Since our flux-forced experiments do not incorporate sea-ice dynamics, changes in Weddell and Ross gyres are not reported in the paper, as sea-ice can significantly alter gyre dynamics in polar regions.

 The dashed lines in the time series in Fig.~\ref{fig:wind_driven_gyres} show the expected transport as predicted by the Sverdrup linear scaling of the average gyre transport in the control experiment for the last $100$ years of the simulation.
 Subtropical gyres follow Sverdrup scaling to a large extent, consistent with the ventilated thermocline theory \citep{Luyten1983}; deviations are observed in the North Atlantic subtropical gyre in both wind perturbation simulations, and in the 0.5$\times$W simulation in the North Pacific subtropical gyre.
+These deviations from wind stress curl scaling are intriguing and may imply that the gyre is also driven by other mechanisms, including, but not limited to surface buoyancy fluxes; this is discussed in detail in the next two sections.

-The gyre strengths adjust quickly to changes in wind forcing (solid curves in the time series in Fig.~\ref{fig:wind_driven_gyres}), which is likely due to a quick adjustment of the western boundary current by barotropic Rossby waves \citep{Veronis1956, Anderson1975}.
-Subsequent smaller changes in gyre transports may be attributed to baroclinic Rossby waves, which propagate slowly and have a smaller effect on the gyre circulation \citep{Anderson1975}.
+The gyre strengths adjust quickly to changes in wind forcing (solid curves in the time series in Fig.~\ref{fig:wind_driven_gyres}).
+This is likely due to a quick adjustment of fast-traveling waves (e.g., large-scale barotropic Rossby waves \citep{Anderson1975} or nearly-barotropic topographic waves \citep{LaCasce2017}).
+Subsequent smaller-magnitude adjustments in the gyre transports may be attributed to slower wave motions (e.g., baroclinic Rossby waves or surface modes \citep{LaCasce2017}).
 The time series also show that after the initial response, gyres in the Pacific Ocean are more stable than in the Atlantic Ocean.